mikejoh/mikejoh/README.md

    <img src="https://img.shields.io/badge/go-%2300ADD8.svg?style=for-the-badge&logo=go&logoColor=white" />
 </p>

-Hi! :wave:
+Hi! 👋🏻

 My name is Mikael and I 💙 Kubernetes and everything related to ☁️ Native tools and technologies.

 I feel strongly about giving back to OSS communities, by diving deep into projects, participating in different ways or just tidying up typos in documentation.

-Highlights ✨:
+Highlights ✨
   - Docs shadow in the Kubernetes **v1.19** release cycle
   - Enhancements shadow in the Kubernetes **v1.20** release cycle

 If i'm not doing any of the above i spend a lot of time welding and plumbing in (cloud) platforms. 👨🏻‍🏭

-About me ❗️:
+About me ❗️
   - I'm from :sweden:/:poland:.
   - I use the :paintbrush: and :pencil2: a lot, i'm all about visualizing things;
   - and i love :skier:.